 - In the pie department, opt for pumpkin (316 calories a slice), not pecan (503 calories a slice)

-3. Control Your Stress: Keep charged-discussions at bay
+4. Control Your Stress: Keep charged discussions at bay

-Emotions coming off of this election?
-High.
+Political emotions are still high from the 2020 election.
 But if you want to emerge from Thanksgiving dinner unscathed this year, it’s probably best to avoid political arguments.
-Because here’s the thing—it’s unlikely you’re going to change Uncle Ed’s opinion on the relevance of the electoral college as you’re scooping him brussel sprouts.
+Because here’s the thing—it’s unlikely you’re going to change Uncle Ed’s opinion on the President as you’re scooping him brussel sprouts.
 And if things escalate, so will your stress and cortisol levels—which is never great for your overall well being (or family harmony).
-The safest bet is to stick to neutral topics—things like Bill Murray, your winter vegetable garden, the #MannequinChallenge, or how funny the kids are acting.
+The safest bet is to stick to neutral topics—things like your best work from home stories, y, your winter vegetable garden, the new Taylor Swift album, or how funny the kids are acting.

 If it’s typically hard for you to hold your tongue, try doing some mindfulness meditation beforehand.
 Studies have shown that it can help decrease our reactivity.
 And if things do end up getting heated, employ a tried and true political tactic—the pivot.
 “I’ll tell you what’s going to Make America Great Again, these mashed potatoes.”

-There will be a lot of cooks in the kitchen.
-So everyone needs to be especially mindful with the oven, open flames, hot pots and pans, and scalding water.
-So it’s best to go slow—frenzied cooking is a recipe for a trip to urgent care.
+There will be a lot of cooks in the kitchen, so everyone needs to be especially mindful with the oven, open flames, hot pots and pans, and scalding water.
+It’s best to go slow—frenzied cooking is a recipe for a trip to urgent care.
 Here are a few other tips for avoiding burns:

 - Avoid wearing loose-fitting clothing that could catch on fire